pschaeflein/BlogArticles/Teams and SharePoint Better Together/article.md

 This led to a world where our collaboration products are metaphors for things in real world, along with their incumbent limitations.

 Like their real-world forebears, email and real-time communication tools are organized by _recipient_; that is, communications are delivered to a person or a group of people sharing an inbox or Skype identity.
 If that recipient is a modern information worker, this soon leads to chaos, as communications from everywhere about every topic piles up in a big heap on the doorstep.
-No wonder keeping up with email is such a sisyphean effort!
+No wonder keeping up with email is such a Sisyphean effort!

 Shared workspaces are different because they're organized by _topic_ rather than by recipient.
 Let's share everything about Project X here, and everything about Topic Y over there.
 You might end up with a big heap of information, but it won't be random, it will all be related to the topic of the shared workspace in some way, which is a big help!